ahmad5521/gRPC-Go-GoKit/README.md

 Unary Mode | gRPC in Go Lang and Go Kit

-Skip to end of metadata
-Created by Ahmed Mohammed Asiri, last modified just a moment agoGo to start of metadata What is Go kit? and why?
+What is Go kit? and why?
 Go kit is the brain child of Peter Bourgon which he talked about during a FOSDEM and the Google Campus London meetup in 2015.
 As what he has envisioned, Go kit is a toolkit for building microservices in Go.